Motocross Madness 2: Customization

-Soundtrack
+Music

-The band Incubus recorded most of the game's soundtrack, their song which was primarily featured in MM2 as its introductory song being New Skin.
+"New Skin", by the band Incubus, appeared in the opening segment of Motocross Madness 2.
+It was originally taken from their 1997 album S.C.I.E.N.C.E..
 The end credits featured the song "Deville" from the band Strung Out.
 Most of the in-game sounds, such as the bikers crying out in pain when falling or radios playing in nearby caravans, were recorded from real-life sources.
-There is no ambient soundtrack playing in-game.
+Music was not played during the in-game races.

 Reception

 Motocross Madness 2 received favorable reviews according to the review aggregation website GameRankings.

 Vincent Lopez of IGN said of the game: "it's about fun, and MM2 provides this in piles and piles.
 The crash animations never (and I mean never) stop being anything less than hilarious, and the action is always as a pretty relentless pace.
 The eye-candy is constantly impressive, the physics are crazy enough to be fun but real enough to look right, and the multiplayer game is a blast, especially if you've got devious friends."
 Stephen Poole of GameSpot said that the game "isn't the most realistic motorcycle simulation you can buy, but it's definitely one of the most enjoyable."
 Jim Preston of NextGen said of the game: "Flying spread-eagle into a cactus never looked so good."

 The staff of Computer Gaming World named it the best racing game of 2000.
 They hailed it as "far and away the most viscerally pleasing and outright fun racing game we've played in a long time."
 The game also won the Editor's Choice Award from PC Gamer, which called it "The PC's pre-eminent bike sim."
 The staff of Computer Games Magazine nominated it for their 2000 "Racing Game of the Year" award, whose winner remains unknown.
-It won the award for "PC Sports Game of the Year", which it shared with FIFA 2001, at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, and was a runner-up for the "Outstanding Visual Engineering" award, which went to SSX.
+During the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards, Motocross Madness 2 won the "PC Sports" award, which it shared with FIFA 2001, and was a nominee for the "Visual Engineering" award, which ultimately went to SSX.